somethingdevs/leetcode-why/README.md

 solution, in terms I'd understand at 2 AM.

 Tears and Triumphs: The coding journey is full of ups and downs.
 Mostly downs, if we're being honest.
-But hey, the things I do for money, right? :') Why "Leetcode-why"? 🤷‍♂️ Because "LeetCode-please-stop-making-me-feel-dumb" was too long for a repository name.
-Also, because asking "why" gets to the heart of learning.
-Why does this solution work?
+But hey, the things I do for money, right? :')

+Why "Leetcode-why"? 🤷‍♂️

+- Because "LeetCode-please-stop-making-me-feel-dumb" was too long for a repository name.
+- Also, because asking "why" gets to the heart of learning.
+- Why does this solution work?
 Why did I think using recursion here was a good idea?
-And most importantly, why am I doing this to myself?
+And most importantly,
+- Why am I doing this to myself?
 For money, obviously.
 And maybe, just maybe, for the love of code.

-Who Is This For? 👀 My Future Self: When future me wonders how past me solved that impossible problem, here's the proof I did it once.
-Fellow Sufferers:
+## Who Is This For? 👀

+My Future Self: When future me wonders how past me solved that impossible problem, here's the proof I did it once.

-Anyone who's ever looked at a LeetCode problem and thought, "I too like to live dangerously."
+Fellow Sufferers: Anyone who's ever looked at a LeetCode problem and thought, "I too like to live dangerously."

 The Curious: Those who wonder why anyone would subject themselves to this kind of torture.

 Spoiler: it's for the sweet, sweet payoff (we hope).

-Dive In 🏊 Whether you're here to learn, laugh, or see someone else suffer through the same problems you're tackling, welcome aboard.
+## Dive In 🏊

+Whether you're here to learn, laugh, or see someone else suffer through the same problems you're tackling, welcome aboard.
 Let's decode these mysteries together, one line of code and one facepalm at a time.

 Happy coding, and may the odds be ever in your favor (because sometimes, it sure doesn't feel like it).